-In terms of the survey data accurately anticipating comparable official data, we compare the survey output indices against a three-month-on-three-month per cent change in the official data comparison series, as this metric displays less volatility than month-on-month changes while avoiding the lags of annual per cent changes.
+In terms of the survey data accurately anticipating comparable official data, we compare the survey output indices against a three-month-on-three-month per cent change in the official data comparison series, as this displays less volatility than month-on-month changes while avoiding the lags of annual per cent changes.

-Over the past 23 years, the S&P Global manufacturing PMI output index exhibits a correlation of 69% against the official measure of manufacturing production, published by the Federal Reserve.
-By comparison, the ISM manufacturing output index exhibits a lower 61% correlation over this same period.
+The S&P Global manufacturing PMI output index exhibits a correlation of 73% against the official measure of manufacturing production, published by the Federal Reserve.
+By comparison, the ISM manufacturing output index exhibits a lower 64% correlation over this same period.